Boston Car Accident Lawyers

 - Drunk Driving Accidents

 Some of what we may fight to recover:

 - Physical Pain and Suffering

-- Loss of Consortium (suffered by a spouse or child)
+- Loss of Consortium (claims brought by spouses or children)

 - Property Damage